Standards: SMPTE ST 2110 - ST 2110-4x Metadata Transport

 K-bit This flag bit manages the segmentation of the payload into objects.
 See Annex A of ST 2110-41 for details.

-32-bit fragments All of the payload data must be split into 32-bit fragments.
+32-bit Fragments All of the payload data must be split into 32-bit fragments.

-Padding The last fragment may contain some padding to ensure the data length is a multiple of 32-bits.
+Padding The last fragment may contain padding to ensure the data length is a multiple of 32-bits.

 Payload Some semantic information may be carried in the payload to describe the data structure and how much padding is included.

-Section 6 describes the SDP signaling message format which must conform to RFC 4566 and ST 2110-10.
+An alternative segmentation scheme for supporting an object-like structure is described in Annex A. Section 6 describes the SDP signaling message format which must conform to RFC 4566 and ST 2110-10.
 This mandates that the SSN value should describe an ST 2110-41 stream and enumerate any Data Item Types that may appear in the stream.
 Here is an example SDP message:

 a=fmtp:117 SSN=ST2110-41:2024; DIT=100,2000A1,1013FC,3FFF00